 GREETING CARD SCAM

-The greeting card scam, also known as the e-card scam, is a deceptive practice where scammers send emails or messages that appear to be greeting cards, often for occasions like birthdays or holidays.
-These emails contain links or attachments that, when clicked, can lead to malware being downloaded onto the recipient's device.
-The malware may steal personal information, log keystrokes, or even take control of the victim's computer.
+This tactic became known as the greeting card scam, or e-card scam.
+It involves sending emails or messages that appear to contain greeting cards—usually for special occasions like birthdays or holidays.
+These messages include links or attachments that, when clicked, install malware on the recipient’s device.
+The malware can steal personal data, log keystrokes, or even take full control of the computer.

-To avoid falling victim to the greeting card scam, individuals should be cautious when receiving unexpected ecards, especially from unfamiliar senders.
-They should verify the legitimacy of the sender and the e-card service before clicking any links or downloading attachments.
-It's also crucial to have updated antivirus software to detect and block potential threats.
+In some instances, the scam may redirect victims to a fake website designed to mimic a legitimate e-card service.
+There, they are asked to enter personal information, which scammers then use for fraudulent purposes.
+To avoid falling victim to greeting card scams, individuals should be cautious when receiving unexpected e-cards—especially from unknown senders.
+Always verify the legitimacy of both the sender and the e-card service before clicking on any links or downloading attachments.
+Additionally, keeping antivirus software up to date is essential for detecting and blocking potential threats.

 ABOUT GREETING CARD SCAM :